-There have been quite a few changes to the world at work recently.
-The Affordable Care Act (ACA) introduced new laws and forms that left many small to medium-sized businesses in a whole new world of regulations.
-The act went into effect only a year ago, which means a great deal of businesses are still adapting to the changes.
-Because the number of employees and hours worked were the factors used to determine how the ACA would affect a business, proper documentation of employees and their employment classification was, and is, pivotal.
+Over the past few years (the pandemic notwithstanding), there have been quite a few changes to the world at work.
+The Affordable Care Act (ACA) introduced new laws and forms that left many small to medium-sized businesses in a whole new set of regulations.
+Because the number of employees and hours worked were the factors used to determine how the ACA would affect a business, proper documentation of employees and their employment classification was, and is still, pivotal.

-Of course, stacks of filing cabinets can house all the information, but it takes time to sift through paperwork.
-As you know, time is a luxury some teams, especially smaller ones, just don’t have.
+Of course, filing cabinets can house all of that information, but it takes time to sift through paperwork.
+As you know, time is a luxury some teams – especially smaller ones – just don’t have.
 Now, imagine a world where information was gathered on day one of employment.
 What happens if all of that information was only a few clicks away from you and your HR team?
 In 2014, it was reported banks who moved to paperless treasury systems reduced audits and validation efforts by 80%.
 So think of that the next time you open your new hire filing cabinet.

-Speaking of best practices, because the paperwork pieces will be easier to master and submit, you and the HR team will have more time to focus on some of the other important best practices: Designing a great onboarding program that develops productive and engaged employees.
+Speaking of best practices, because the paperwork pieces will be easier to master and submit, you and the HR team will have more time to focus on some of the other important best practices.
+This includes designing a great onboarding program that develops productive and engaged employees.
 Onboarding programs aren’t all about paperwork and meeting tax form deadlines.
 If you think so, you might be one of companies experiencing high turnover of new hires (33% of new hires seek new employment within the first 6 months).

 Experts are Backing You

 The more paperwork there is, the more you need human hands in the process.
 While humans are great as employees, they do tend to make errors.
 When it comes to compliance, mistakes can lead to huge consequences.
-That’s probably why last year 86% of HR professionals said they were making major updates to their employee onboarding programs.
-The value of paperless is exponential and fear of compliance and legal safety should no longer stop you from making the switch.
+The value of paperless onboarding is exponential, and the fear of compliance and legal safety should no longer stop you from making the switch.

-If a compliant and expert-supported paperless onboarding software is something your company needs, let us show you what Click Boarding can do for your team.
+If a compliant and expert-supported paperless onboarding software is something your company needs, we’d love to show you what Click Boarding can do for your team.